department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 <div class="va-introtext">

-You can apply online to find out in advance if you can be buried in a VA national cemetery when you die.
-This is called a pre-need determination of eligibility—and it can help make the burial planning process easier for your family members after your death.
+You can apply online to find out in advance if you can be buried in a VA national cemetery.
+This is called a pre-need determination of eligibility—and it can help make the burial planning process easier for your family members in the event of your death.
 Follow the steps below to apply.

 </div>